Most Dangerous or Venomous Snakes

 Natural enemies of inland taipans are King Brown Snake and Large Monitor Lizards.

-These snakes reproduce during the season of July to December.
+These dangerous snakes reproduce during the season of July to December.
 Females produce two broods per year when food is plentiful.
 Female snake lays 12 to 24 eggs in the cervices of rocks or inside the abandoned borrows of various animals.
 Eggs hatch after incubation of 2 months.

 In captivity Inland Taipan can survive for 10 to 20 years.
 Their fangs are between 3.5 to 6.2 mm long, being shorter than those of the Coastal Taipan.